The Trade Desk (NASDAQ:TTD) Price Target Cut to $600.00

-The Trade Desk (NASDAQ:TTD) last released its quarterly earnings data on Monday, May 10th.
-The technology company reported $1.41 EPS for the quarter, topping analysts’ consensus estimates of $0.34 by $1.07.
+The Trade Desk (NASDAQ:TTD) last announced its quarterly earnings data on Monday, May 10th.
+The technology company reported $1.41 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.34 by $1.07.
+The firm had revenue of $219.80 million during the quarter, compared to analyst estimates of $217.28 million.
 The Trade Desk had a net margin of 19.31% and a return on equity of 19.65%.
-The firm had revenue of $219.80 million during the quarter, compared to the consensus estimate of $217.28 million.
-During the same quarter in the previous year, the company posted $0.90 earnings per share.
-The firm’s revenue was up 36.8% on a year-over-year basis.
-Equities analysts expect that The Trade Desk will post 3.12 earnings per share for the current fiscal year.
+The business’s quarterly revenue was up 36.8% on a year-over-year basis.
+During the same period in the previous year, the business posted $0.90 EPS.
+As a group, equities research analysts predict that The Trade Desk will post 3.12 earnings per share for the current year.

-In related news, Director Eric B. Paley sold 3,500 shares of the firm’s stock in a transaction dated Monday, February 22nd.
-The shares were sold at an average price of $880.01, for a total transaction of $3,080,035.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CMO Susan Vobejda sold 3,296 shares of the firm’s stock in a transaction dated Friday, February 19th.
-The shares were sold at an average price of $900.00, for a total transaction of $2,966,400.00.
-Following the transaction, the chief marketing officer now directly owns 24,108 shares in the company, valued at $21,697,200.
+In related news, CEO Jeffrey Terry Green sold 42,052 shares of the company’s stock in a transaction dated Wednesday, March 17th.
+The shares were sold at an average price of $769.23, for a total value of $32,347,659.96.
+Following the transaction, the chief executive officer now owns 71,870 shares in the company, valued at approximately $55,284,560.10.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, CMO Susan Vobejda sold 1,234 shares of the company’s stock in a transaction dated Wednesday, May 12th.
+The stock was sold at an average price of $510.74, for a total transaction of $630,253.16.
+Following the completion of the transaction, the chief marketing officer now owns 24,650 shares in the company, valued at approximately $12,589,741.
 The disclosure for this sale can be found here.
-Insiders sold 185,678 shares of company stock valued at $146,453,666 over the last 90 days.
-Corporate insiders own 12.04% of the company’s stock.
+Insiders sold a total of 145,316 shares of company stock worth $111,137,487 over the last ninety days.
+Insiders own 12.04% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Baillie Gifford & Co. boosted its holdings in shares of The Trade Desk by 41.8% in the first quarter.
-Baillie Gifford & Co. now owns 4,129,566 shares of the technology company’s stock worth $2,691,072,000 after acquiring an additional 1,217,192 shares during the period.
-BlackRock Inc. raised its position in The Trade Desk by 2.7% during the first quarter.
-BlackRock Inc. now owns 2,551,014 shares of the technology company’s stock valued at $1,662,393,000 after purchasing an additional 67,404 shares in the last quarter.
-Geode Capital Management LLC raised its position in The Trade Desk by 9.0% during the first quarter.
-Geode Capital Management LLC now owns 519,659 shares of the technology company’s stock valued at $338,192,000 after purchasing an additional 43,055 shares in the last quarter.
-Zevenbergen Capital Investments LLC increased its holdings in shares of The Trade Desk by 2.3% in the first quarter.
-Zevenbergen Capital Investments LLC now owns 381,244 shares of the technology company’s stock worth $248,442,000 after buying an additional 8,507 shares during the period.
-Finally, Norges Bank purchased a new position in shares of The Trade Desk in the fourth quarter worth about $272,354,000.
-66.43% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently made changes to their positions in the stock.
+Avitas Wealth Management LLC boosted its stake in The Trade Desk by 35.9% in the 4th quarter.
+Avitas Wealth Management LLC now owns 1,303 shares of the technology company’s stock worth $1,044,000 after purchasing an additional 344 shares in the last quarter.
+BlackRock Inc. boosted its stake in The Trade Desk by 5.9% in the 4th quarter.
+BlackRock Inc. now owns 2,483,610 shares of the technology company’s stock worth $1,989,372,000 after purchasing an additional 138,203 shares in the last quarter.
+NWK Group Inc. boosted its stake in The Trade Desk by 2.4% in the 4th quarter.
+NWK Group Inc. now owns 6,116 shares of the technology company’s stock worth $4,899,000 after purchasing an additional 143 shares in the last quarter.
+Roman Butler Fullerton & Co. bought a new position in The Trade Desk in the 4th quarter worth about $405,000.
+Finally, IBM Retirement Fund boosted its stake in The Trade Desk by 14.4% in the 4th quarter.
+IBM Retirement Fund now owns 1,532 shares of the technology company’s stock worth $1,227,000 after purchasing an additional 193 shares in the last quarter.
+Institutional investors own 66.43% of the company’s stock.

 The Trade Desk Company Profile